 These types of businesses are typically:

-- income generating websites, such as
+- income generating websites, earning through:

 - SaaS businesses